-If you do not submit your assignment by the due date and time, your grade for that assignment will be reduced by 2%.
-Your grade will be reduced an additional 2% for every additional full 24 hour period that your assignment is late.
-So for example, if the assignment is due at 12:35pm on September 23, but you turn it in at 3pm on September 25, then your grade for that assignment will be reduced by 6%: minus 2% for turning it in after 12:35pm on September 23, and minus 4% for turning it in two full 24 hour periods after that 12:35pm time.
+If you do not submit your assignment by the due date and time, your grade for that assignment will be reduced by 5%.
+Your grade will be reduced an additional 5% for every additional full 24 hour period that your assignment is late.
+So for example, if the assignment is due at 5pm on June 6, but you turn it in at 7pm on June 8, then your grade for that assignment will be reduced by 15%: minus 5% for turning it in after 5pm on June 6, and minus 10% for turning it in two full 24 hour periods after that 5pm time.

 If you have a legitimate excuse for submitting an assignment late, then the above penalty may not take affect.
-Legitimate excuses must be serious-for instance, a medical or family emergency-and documented, and you must inform me as soon as the problem arises.
-Here are some examples of illegitimate excuses: failure to correctly upload the assignment to Sakai, failure of the uploaded assignment to open when I download it, having other assignments for other classes which are due at around the same time, becoming ill but not having a doctor's note, and so on.
+Legitimate excuses must be extremely serious-for instance, a medical or family emergency-and documented, and you must inform me as soon as the problem arises.
+Here are some examples of illegitimate excuses: failure to correctly upload the assignment to Canvas, failure of the uploaded assignment to open when I download it, forgetting about the assignment, having other assignments for other classes which are due at around the same time, becoming ill but not having a doctor's note, waiting until the fourth week of the course to start doing the work, and so on.